Acquisition of Property in Bermuda by Overseas Purchasers

 Policy on Residential Homes

 Overseas Purchasers are able to buy single family homes with a ARV (Annual Rental Value) of $126,000 or greater.
 The ARV is the number used in the calculation of land tax.
 A Non Bermudian will not be permitted to own more than one residential property at any one time.
 They will be permitted to purchase a second property under the condition that the first property will be dispose of within a twelve (12) month period.
-License fee for residential homes effective April 1, 2013 are 8% increasing to 12.5% on March 1, 2019.
+License fee for residential homes is 8% of the purchase price of a house.
+In addition to the License fee there are the normal closing cost plus stamp duty and legal fees.

 Policy on Condominiums

 Condominiums available to Overseas Purchasers must be in designated developments with a ARV (Annual Rental Value) of $25,800 or greater.
-License fee for condominiums effective April 1, 2013 are 6% increasing to 8% on March 1, 2019.
-All properties within a designated resort development are 6.5%.
+License fee for condominiums is 6.5% designated resort development are 6.5%.

 Policy on Undeveloped Land